therealOri/Genter/README.md

 Command: cd ..
 Command: python passgen.py
 ```
-> If you did everything correctly, you should now have a .pyd or .so file in the PassGen folder/directory and when you run `passgen.py`, it should run with no errors.
+> If you did everything correctly, you should now have an env.pyd or env.so file in the PassGen folder/directory and when you run `passgen.py`, it should run with no errors.
-> If you do Have ANY issues, by all means, make an issue/report about it if you belive it to be a bug, etc. and or get in touch with me over in the [Discussions](https://github.com/therealOri/PassGen/discussions/10) page if you have questions or need help/guidence! <3
+> If you do Have ANY issues, by all means, make an issue/report about it if you belive it to be a bug, etc. and or get in touch with me over in the [Discussions](https://github.com/therealOri/PassGen/discussions/10) page if you have questions or need help/guidence with troubleshooting stuff! <3
 __ __

 <br />